TeamIngrid/ProjectMem/docs/examples/lawn_mower.md

 # Lawn mower

-You have gasoline lawn mower, like everything else it needs attention.
-For example: air filter needs to be cleaned every 25 hours of use.
-Oil change should be done every 50 hours of work or every 25 under heavy loads.
-Check grass bag every 100 hours of use and don’t forget to replace spark plug every 150 hours.
-In addition flywheel break pad, valve clearance and pinion gears should be check, adjusted and/or greased every 100 hours.
-Kinda long list to remember, but we can use Memseer to keep track of each and every point.
+You have a gasoline lawn mower, and like everything else, it needs attention.
+For example, the air filter should be cleaned every 25 hours of use.
+The oil should be changed every 50 hours—or every 25 under heavy loads.
+Check the grass bag every 100 hours, and don’t forget to replace the spark plug every 150 hours.
+In addition, the flywheel brake pad, valve clearance, and pinion gears should be checked, adjusted, and/or greased every 100 hours.
+It’s a long list to remember, but we can use Memseer to keep track of every last item.

 Navigate to [memseer.com](https://memseer.com){:target="_blank"}